zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

     X-Flow-ID: flow-id
 ```

-### Security

-The library does not provide any security.
-You should secure the `/events/snapshots/{event_type}` endpoint as you need for your application

 ### Creating events

 The typical use case for this library is to publish events like creating or updating of some objects.